networktocode/awesome-network-automation/README.md

  - [eNMS](https://github.com/afourmy/eNMS) - A vendor-agnostic NMS for carrier-grade network visualization and network automation.
  - [Netshot](http://www.netfishers.onl/netshot) - Network Configuration and Compliance Management Software.
- - [NSOT](https://github.com/dropbox/nsot) - Network Source of Truth (NSoT) a source of truth database and repository for tracking inventory and metadata of network entities to ease management and automation of network infrastructure.
+ - [NSoT](https://github.com/dropbox/nsot) - Network Source of Truth (NSoT) is a source of truth database and repository for tracking inventory and metadata of network entities to ease management and automation of network infrastructure.
  - [Nuts](https://github.com/HSRNetwork/Nuts) - Network Unit Testing System automates tests in the network similar to unit tests.
  - [Rundeck](http://rundeck.org/) - Job scheduler and runbook (and Ansible playbook) automation.
  - [ToDD](https://github.com/toddproject/todd) - ToDD is an extensible framework for providing natively distributed testing on demand.